k8snetworkplumbingwg/network-resources-injector/README.md

 Being alpha, this feature is disabled in Kubernetes by default.
 If enabled when Kubernetes is deployed via `FEATURE_GATES="DownwardAPIHugePages=true"`, then Network Resource Injector can be used to mutate the pod spec to publish the hugepage data to the container.
 To enable this functionality in Network Resource Injector, add ```--injectHugepageDownApi``` flag to webhook binary arguments (See [server.yaml](deployments/server.yaml)).

-> NOTE: Please note that the Network Resource Injector does not adds resources to the POD specification.
+> NOTE: Please note that the Network Resource Injector does not add hugepage resources to the POD specification.
 It means that user has to explicitly add it.
-This feature only expose it to Downward API.
+This feature only exposes it to Downward API.
 More information about hugepages can be found within Kubernetes [specification](https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/).
-Part of example definition:
+Snippet of how to request hugepage resources in pod spec:
 ```
 spec:
   containers: